wolfeidau/vlad/README.md

 # Features

-* Execute a runbook with some embedded vars.
+* Execute a RunBook with some embedded vars.
 * Launch and wait for the completion of [cloudformation](https://aws.amazon.com/cloudformation/) stacks.

 ## RunBook

-A `RunBook` is a declaritive YAML file which describes a list of vars, and some tasks to execute in sequence.
+A RunBook is a declarative YAML file which describes a list of vars, and some tasks to execute in sequence.

 # Become a Contributor